snltd/SexyMF/README.md

 `/usr/sbin/svccfg`.
 A user may run enable a service, but not restart one.
 He may pass the `-t` flag to `svcadm disable`, but not `-s`.
 This gives you a fine-grained control over permitted operations.
 SexyMF will not attempt to run any external program which is not in this list.
-The allowed comands list is also resepected in zones.
+The allowed commands list is also respected in zones.

 ### Managing Services in Other Zones